 - a prohibition on the issuance, offering and distribution of new sovereign bonds and other securities issued by the Government of the Russian Federation; the Government Agencies of the Russian Federation; and the Central Bank of the Russian Federation, as well as the provision of services related to these activities (unless expressly endorsed by the Japanese government); - a prohibition on the issuance and offering of securities (except for securities redeemed within 30 days) issued by: Sberbank; VTB Bank; Vnesheconombank; Gazprombank; and Russian Agricultural Bank (unless expressly endorsed by the Japanese government); - a prohibition on payments (including payments by crypto-assets), loans, guarantees or receipt of payments, relating to the export of goods to certain Russian and Belarusian entities subject to export controls (unless expressly endorsed by the Japanese government) (please see the relevant lists in section "4.
-Export Controls"); - a prohibition on new foreign outward direct investment into: (i) business conducted in Russia; or (ii) Russian entities or entities outside of Russia which are effectively controlled by Russian entities (unless expressly endorsed by the Japanese government); - a prohibition on the provision of certain trust services, accounting and auditing services and business consulting services to Russia commenced on or after 5 September 2022 (unless specifically endorsed by the Japanese government); and - a prohibition on trading/commodities brokering, shipping, customs brokering, financing and insurance services relating to (unless expressly endorsed by the Japanese government): (i) crude oil transported by sea at a price greater than USD 60 per barrel, with the exception of crude oil originating from Sakhalin-2; or (ii) oil products transported by sea at a price greater than (a) USD 100 per barrel for certain volatile oil (other than naphtha), kerosene and diesel fuel (together, "High-value Products") and (b) USD 45 per barrel for products other than High-value Products.
+Export Controls"); - a prohibition on new foreign outward direct investment into: (i) business conducted in Russia; or (ii) Russian entities or entities outside of Russia which are effectively controlled by Russian entities (unless expressly endorsed by the Japanese government); - a prohibition on the provision of certain trust services, accounting and auditing services and business consulting services to Russia commenced on or after 5 September 2022 (unless specifically endorsed by the Japanese government); - a prohibition on trading/commodities brokering, shipping, customs brokering, financing and insurance services relating to (unless expressly endorsed by the Japanese government): (i) crude oil transported by sea at a price greater than USD 60 per barrel, with the exception of crude oil originating from Sakhalin-2; or (ii) oil products transported by sea at a price greater than (a) USD 100 per barrel for certain volatile oil (other than naphtha), kerosene and diesel fuel (together, "High-value Products; and (b) USD 45 per barrel for products other than High-value Products; and - a prohibition on the provision of certain construction services and engineering services to Russia commencing on or after 30 September 2023 (unless specifically endorsed by the Japanese government), except for: (i) services provided to (a) Russian entities in which a Japanese resident holds 10% or more of the shares or (b) Russian entities which have certain special relationships with a Japanese resident such as longstanding supplier-customer relationship; and (ii) services which fall within exploration, collection, liquefaction, storage, transport or transhipment of crude oil and combustible natural gas, or works incidental to these, that are for Sakhalin-1, Sakhalin-2 or Arctic LNG2.